gitter-badger/ImageLoaderSwift/README.md

 - [x] Loading images is handled by ImageLoader, not UIImageView.
 - [ ] After image view start loading another image, previous loading task is possible to live with caching.
 - [ ] Comprehensive Unit Test Coverage
+- [ ] Optimize image with frame and scale

 Requirements
 ----------